ncoghlan/misc/notes/python3/questions_and_answers.rst

 still one of the most widely deployed versions of Python, purely through being the system Python in Red Hat Enterprise Linux 6 and its derivatives, and usage of Python 2.4 (released November 2004) is non-trivial for the same reason with respect to Red Hat Enterprise Linux 5.
+There's likely a similar effect from stable versions of Debian, Ubuntu LTS releases SuSe EL releases, but (by a strange coincidence) I'm not as familiar with the Python versions and end-of-support dates for those as I am with those for the products sold by my employer ;)

 If we weren't getting complaints from the early adopter crowd about the pace of the migration, *then* I'd be worried (because it would indicate they had